Cortical deafness: Diagnosis

 Another important aspect of cortical deafness that is often overlooked is that patients feel deaf.
 They are aware of their inability to hear environmental sounds, non-speech and speech sounds.
 Patients with auditory agnosia can be unaware of their deficit, and insist that they are not deaf.
 Verbal deafness and auditory agnosia are disorders of a selective, perceptive and associative nature whereas cortical deafness relies on the anatomic and functional disconnection of the auditory cortex from acoustic impulses.

 Case examples

-Although cortical deafness has very specific parameters of diagnosis, its causes on the other hand can vary tremendously.
+Although cortical deafness has very specific parameters of diagnosis, its causes can vary tremendously.
 The following are three case studies with different reasons for cortical deafness.